landgren/BuildingBits/README.md

 # BuildingBits
 ## Introduction
 Welcome to Building Bits!
-Building bits is an open source modular building system, similar to Lego, that can be easily customized to meet specific needs.
+Building Bits is an open source modular building system, similar to Lego, that can be easily customized to meet specific needs.
 It can be made from scratch using a laser cutter and 3D printer.

 There are two basic types of parts in the Building Bits system:
 1. Brackets and Nuts: These parts are 3D printed, and form the connective joints between Plates.
 All connections use 1/4-20 bolts.